lvgl/lvgl/xmls/README.md

 ### Goal

-1. Describe widgets in a modular, reusable, and component-oriented way so that they can be embedded into each other.
-2. Allow generating easily extendable, developer-friendly code.
-3. Ensure that the XML files support describing the view without including the logic (similar to HTML).
-4. Create a preview to show the UIs described in an XML file in real-time, without recompiling.
-5. Provide an amazing user experience with autocompletion, tooltips, and help messages.
-6. Allow compiling the custom widget with custom code into the preview to check them with all the logic in place.
-7. Make the widgets testable and previewable in various configurations.
-8. Prepare for adding docs/help from the beginning, even in multiple languages.
+Support the developer where needed to proceed faster with the visual part of the UI, but allow writing code where it's more effective

+To achieve this
+- Think in components
+- Describer the widgetsin a declarative way
+- Allow nesting widgets
+- Generate developer friendly code
+- Load widgets in runtime
+- Realtime preview the components
+- Prepare for testing widgets

 It's **not the goal** to create a no-code tool.
 It is assumed that the user is a developer and can write code.
 The XML description should help with defining the view (and providing a preview) to allow fast iterations on the design.

-It's **not the goal** to allow creating the whole UI with XML either.
+Because of it it is **not the goal** to allow creating the whole UI with XML either.
 It's acceptable to create visually heavy parts here and use the widget's API to dynamically create the more complex cases from code.
 It's also acceptable to define callbacks in code.

+### Success criteria

+If these can be fulfilled, the tool is considered successful.

+1. **Component library**: Create a component library consisting of styled buttons, sliders, tabviews, etc and use these components to describe a finel UI
+2. **Access hand written components** Create a custom components manually (without the editor) and let's user use them in other components.
+3. **Widgets in the edtior** Create complex widgets in the editor, make them available in the editor, and allow using them in custom components.
+4. **Runtime loading** Allow loading even nested components in runtime.
+4. **Figma import** Allow loading styles and drawings from Figma with a simple copy-paste
+5. **Testing** Detect regression in components with CI
+6. **Collaboration** Let a designer preview the components and screens, and allow commenting on them.

 ### Design Considerations